ulyweb/proxmox/scripts/mj/nasmj.md

      | Nextcloud_Stun    | 3478-3478         | TCP/UDP  | 3478      | 192.168.1.60      |
      | Nextcloud_AIO     | 8443-8443         | TCP      | 8443      | 192.168.1.60      |

-   - Save each rule and ensure they appear in the "Active NAT/Gaming Rules" list[1][2].
+   - Save each rule and ensure they appear in the "Active NAT/Gaming Rules" list.

 ---

 ## **Step 2: Verify DuckDNS Configuration**
 1. **Update DuckDNS record**:
    - Ensure `nasmj.duckdns.org` points to your public IP (check via `curl -4 icanhazip.com`).
-   - Use DuckDNS’s update script or web interface to refresh the IP if needed[4].
+   - Use DuckDNS’s update script or web interface to refresh the IP if needed.

 ---